 Keep the process simple: log each Germany day with the date, location, business purpose, and whether client work was performed, then attach one support item.
 If you need background context, review A Freelancer's Guide to the US-Germany Tax Treaty.

 What usually weakens this bucket is delay.
-A log built from memory after several weeks is harder to trust than a log updated as travel or work happens.
+A log built from memory after several weeks is harder to trust than one updated as travel or work happens.
 If you worked partly on travel days, note that while it is fresh.
 If you were in Germany but not doing client work on a given day, record that distinction at the time rather than trying to infer it later from a calendar title.

-Keep the file disciplined here.
+Stay disciplined here.
 If days are missing, mark them as needing confirmation rather than quietly filling gaps with assumptions.
 An incomplete but honest log is easier to escalate than a polished log that cannot be supported.

-Keep one folder and update it every month so another reviewer can follow the story without reconstructing it later.
+Keep one folder and update it every month so another reviewer can follow the story without reconstructing it later:

-It helps to make the folder predictable.
+Consistency matters more than perfect archiving.
 Use the same subfolders every month, keep file names dated, and avoid storing the only useful evidence inside an email inbox where another reviewer cannot easily find it.
-The goal is not perfect archiving.
-It is that someone else can open the folder and understand the facts without asking you to rebuild the timeline.
+The goal is that someone else can open the folder and understand the facts without asking you to rebuild the timeline.
+A workable monthly sequence is:

 The client shield is a consistency test.
 If your contracts, operating behavior, and retained evidence stop matching, pause scope expansion and route the file for adviser review.